vpalmisano/webrtcperf/docs/config.md

 *Default*: `""`

 ## responseModifiers
-A dictionary of content replacements keyed by the url in JSON5 format (e.g. `{ "https://url.com/*": [{ search: "searchString": replace: "anotherString" }] }`).The search string should be a valid regular expression.
+A dictionary of content replacements keyed by the url in JSON5 format.
+Examples:
+- replace strings using a regular expression:
+  `{ "https://url.com/*": [{ search: "searchString": replace: "anotherString" }] }`
+- completely replace the content:
+  `{ "https://url.com/file.js": [{ file: "path/to/newFile.js" }] }`

 *Type*: `string`